Long Island Spousal Maintenance Attorneys

 Alimony, or spousal support/maintenance, is monetary support that one spouse may be required by law to pay to the other spouse when they divorce.
 The purpose of spousal maintenance is to help a spouse ultimately become self-sufficient after a divorce.

-At The Pickney Law Firm, we have helped numerous clients from all walks of life resolve spousal support disputes.
+At Pickney Law Firm, we have helped numerous clients from all walks of life resolve spousal support disputes.
 Our Long Island spousal maintenance attorneys can help you negotiate an agreement whether you are the payee or the payor.
 We proudly serve clients throughout Nassau County.

 How Spousal Maintenance Is Determined